atdheekurteshi/weatherpredictor/README.md

 Weather Forecast Predictor

-It is a simple Web App Application that is built using Boostratp Twitter , JQuery and PHP, it can be used from every one who want to extand it and play around with it.
+It is a simple Web App Application that is built using Boostratp Twitter , JQuery and PHP.OB Feel free to play around with it.